axocomm/lambda.codes/resources/pages/about/experience.md

 SevOne began as my second co-op with Drexel and continued part time through the fall and winter of 2014-2015 before leaving for Vimbly.
-I resumed briefly after returning from California, and after several years recently returned (having finally shed "intern" from my title).
+I resumed briefly after returning from California, and several years later came back once more (having then finally shed "intern" from my title).

 As an intern, I primarily took on tasks related to the web application component and reporting framework of SevOne NMS, particularly with